How to Replace Analog Thermostat with Digital?

 How to Replace the Analog Thermostat with a Digital?

 So How to Replace Analog Thermostat With Digital?
-In short, to replace the analog thermostat with a digital one, you’ll first need to turn off the power in the house, remove the faceplate from the current thermostat, label the wires, detach the wires and remove the cover, mount the new thermostat, rewire it, and attach the faceplate.
+To replace the analog thermostat with a digital one, you’ll first need to turn off the power in the house, remove the faceplate from the current thermostat, label the wires, detach the wires, and remove the cover, mount the new thermostat, rewire it, and attach the faceplate.

-Ensure you read the instructions for your new thermostat thoroughly before you start with the work because it is very important every time you are operating with electricity.
+Ensure you read the instructions for your new thermostat thoroughly before you start with the work because it is very important every time you operate with electricity.
 Therefore, turn off the power to your heating and cooling system!
-You can do this by either going to the fuse box or circuit breaker or if a light switch regulates your thermostat.
+You can do this by going to the fuse box, circuit breaker, or if a light switch regulates your thermostat.
 Just ensure that the switch is switched off.

 After turning off the breaker box’s power, you should always, always, ALWAYS, confirm the power is shut off with a voltage tester and/multimeter.
 NEVER assume the power is off.
 A line voltage of 240 can kill you.